coggy9/HKHacking/Invoke.md

 ## Software
 The Invoke runs a custom version of Linux, with some Android bits, such as adbd and logcat, included.

-A partial dump of the system can be found on the [releases](https://github.com/coggy9/HKHacking/releases) page.
+A full dump of the system can be obtained by running binwalk on "83_IMAGE" from the reflashing tools.